daxio/k8s-lemp/README.md

 - [ ] Enable Joomla CMSs
 - [ ] Enable generic "HTML" deployments
 - [ ] Explore segregating the website deployments in the name of privacy/hardening

+## Prerequisites
+* You need a Kubernetes cluster on Google Compute Engine.
+This is as following the [official Kubernetes guide](https://kubernetes.io/docs/getting-started-guides/gce/ "Running Kubernetes on Google Compute Engine").
+* You should be comfortable with basic SQL statements, i.e. creating and managing DBs, users, grants.
+* You also need a domain and access to it's DNS settings.
+These instructions use the generic domain names www.wingdings.com and www.doodads.com.

 ## Installation
 ### Create Namespaces:
   ```bash